Which Brand of Textured Implants are linked to Cancer?

 How Might Breast Implants Cause Cancer?

-Researchers believe there is a possibility that chronic inflammation plays a role.
-Studies have revealed markers of chronic inflammation in the scar tissue around the breast implants.
+Textured implants have a rough surface that may irritate or inflame the tissues around it.
+Researchers believe there is a possibility that this chronic inflammation plays a role.
+In fact, studies have revealed markers of chronic inflammation in the scar tissue around the breast implants.
 This suggests that an immune response to the breast implants may trigger ALCL.

 Another possible cause comes from an immune response that increases cancer risk due to the bacteria that surrounds the area around the implant.
 A study conducted in 2016 focused on the community of bacteria around tumor samples in people with ALCL that was linked to breast implants.
 The study revealed there was a significant difference from the community of bacteria around samples from people with breast implants who did not develop ALCL.

 The symptoms of ALCL may occur years and even decades after undergoing breast implant surgery.
 Symptoms consist of persistent swelling or pain in the area of the breast implant.